- Dental Implants

 If you’re missing several adjacent teeth, a fixed implant bridge using two or more implants can fill the gap to restore your smile and help you maintain your oral health.

-A fixed implant bridge is more stable than a conventional bridge that requires natural teeth on either side of the gap to be filed down before anchoring the bridge in place.
+A fixed implant bridge is more stable than a conventional bridge and won’t require natural teeth on either side of the gap to be filed down before anchoring the bridge in place.
 Dental implants can also help preserve your existing teeth and prevent bone loss in your jaw.

 Whether you need to replace several or all missing teeth, book a consultation at one of our dedicated implant clinics in Kelmscott or East Victoria Park to find out if a fixed implant bridge is right for you.
 Our highly accredited dentist Dr David Norcross, has more than 13 years’ experience placing dental implants and can help you choose the most suitable treatment option to restore and protect your smile.